Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Rhodes Summer Programs - Every year, Rhodes faculty plan programs off-campus for Rhodes students.
 These are commonly referred to as Rhodes “Maymesters.”
 The Online Portal has a list of current programs.
 As these are Rhodes programs, credit earned is Rhodes credit.
 No institutional or federal aid is portable for summer programs.
 However, the Buckman Center has many need-based scholarships available.

 ISEP and Bilateral Exchanges – Rhodes students have access to exchange programs worldwide.
-Our formal bilateral exchange agreements are with The University of Antwerp, Belgium; The University of Poitiers, France; Nebrissensis University, Madrid, Spain; The University of Tübingen, Germany; The University of Koblenz-Landau, Germany; The University of Aberdeen, Scotland; The University of Kent, England; The University of Lima, Peru; Rhodes University, Grahamstown, South Africa; and The Iberoamericana University in Puebla, Mexico.
+Our formal bilateral exchange agreements can be found on this site.
 Students pay tuition (in some case, room and board) to Rhodes and receive tuition (in some cases, room and board) on the program.
 Rhodes institutional aid and federal/state aid are portable for these programs.
 Exchanges can occur in any discipline and can range in length from one semester to one academic year.
-In most cases, exchange students are matriculated directly into the host institution and pursue courses with host country students.
+Exchange students are matriculated directly into the host institution and pursue courses with host country students.
 Credit earned on exchange programs is treated as transfer credit.
 The number of students who can participate on exchange programs is limited.

-Rhodes is also a member of ISEP (The International Student Exchange Program), an organization of more than 200 colleges and universities located throughout the United States and in Africa, Asia, Australia, Canada, Europe and Latin America.
+Rhodes is also a member of ISEP (The International Student Exchange Program), an organization of more than 200 colleges and universities located throughout the world.
 Students pay tuition, room, and board to Rhodes and receive tuition, room and board on the program.
 Rhodes institutional aid and federal/state aid are portable for these programs.
 Exchanges can occur in any discipline and can range in length from one semester to one academic year.
-In most cases, exchange students are matriculated directly into the host institution and pursue courses with host country students.
+Exchange students are matriculated directly into the host institution and pursue courses with host country students.
 Credit earned on exchange programs is treated as transfer credit.
 The number of students who can participate on exchange programs is limited.

 Affiliated Programs - In addition to Rhodes Programs and Exchange Programs, Rhodes has semester- and year-long Affiliated Partnerships with numerous other colleges, universities and international organizations.
 Students participating on an Affiliated Program pay tuition, room, and board (in some cases, partial or no board) to Rhodes and receive tuition, room and board (or partial or no board) on the off-campus program.
 Rhodes institutional aid and federal/state aid are portable for these programs.
 Credit earned on Affiliated programs is treated as transfer credit.